 Finally time to start recording!
 Yes, the above is a lot of information just to get to this point, but there’s also a lot of the work that needs to be done beforehand.

 Keep in mind, this is your first one, so be forgiving to yourself.
 Know that it won’t be perfect.
 As mentioned above in previous sections, it’s going to take time to find your voice and audience.
 As you record more and more, you’ll be fine-tuning along the way.
 Have fun with the first few episodes, that’s the time to start getting your legs under you.

 You’ve picked your topic and format earlier on.
 What do you want to say as an introduction to your podcast?

 You can write an outline out if you want to keep it casual and can improv freely.
 If you want something more structured in case your nerves get the better of you, you can write a script out.
-Remember to try and not make it seem like you’re reading from a script and keep it conversational.
+Remember to try and not make it seem like you’re reading from a script and keep the voiceover conversational.

 Pick your Recording Space

 Let’s start off with this – you don’t need a professional recording studio.